Bireuën

 Bireuën or Bireun is an Indonesian town, the seat of the Bireuën Regency government in the Aceh Special Territory of Sumatra.
-Bireuen is located at 5°12′18″N 96°42′06″E. The town (officially called Kota Juang District) had a population of 44,604 at the 2010 Census and 47,670 at the 2020 Census.
+Bireuen is located at 5°12′18″N 96°42′06″E. The town (officially called Kota Juang District) covers an area of 16.91 km2, and it had a population of 44,604 at the 2010 Census and 47,670 at the 2020 Census; the official mid-2022 population estimate was 47,983.

+History

+Bireuën was once the capital of the Republic of Indonesia in its war of independence.
+It served as the capital for 1 week.

+Geography

+Bireuën is located in the province of Aceh, a semi-autonomous region in the northern half of Sumatra island.
+Its location is surrounded by hills which makes it easy to defend.

 Climate

 Bireuen has a tropical rainforest climate (Af) with moderate rainfall from February to September and heavy rainfall from October to January.